Why “tax saved” is the wrong way to evaluate a novated lease

 Consider the following scenario.

-A person on the top marginal tax rate walks into Officeworks to buy a printer.
+A person on the top marginal tax rate walks into Officeworks to buy a printer for work use.

 “You’re on the top marginal tax rate.